tessel/t1-contribution-guide/firmware-details.md

 [I2C](http://en.wikipedia.org/wiki/I%C2%B2C) transmission is relatively simple and can be found at [`src/hw/hw_i2c.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_i2c.c).
 We use the NXP provided I2C driver by creating a struct of transmission data, and [sending it off](https://github.com/tessel/firmware/blob/master/src/hw/hw_i2c.c#L84-L95).

+**Hardware Limitations**: The I2C protocol demands that each device has a unique address which a master I2C device uses to send data to it.
+You cannot have more than one device with a specific address on an I2C bus.
+Tessel has two I2C buses routed to each side of the board (Ports A, B and C, D) which means you cannot plug in more than two of any module with a specific I2C address.

 ### UART

 The [UART](http://en.wikipedia.org/wiki/Uart) driver can be found at [`/src/hw/hw_uart.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_uart.c) and is designed around a [ring buffer](http://en.wikipedia.org/wiki/Circular_buffer) architecture.
 UART is not a transaction-based protocol like SPI or I2C so transmissions can come or go at any time.
 A ring buffer lets us set a maximim amount of memory we're willing to allocate for UART data with the downside of possibly overwriting unread data if it comes in too quickly.

 Data transmission and reception is achieved with the [NXP provided UART driver](https://github.com/tessel/firmware/blob/master/lpc18xx/Drivers/include/lpc18xx_uart.h).
 When data is received, it is placed at the next available position in the ring buffer and the number of bytes available to be read is incremented accordingly.
 We the trigger an event in the [event queue](#event-queue) so that the ring buffer will be read at the next available chance.

+**Hardware Limitations**: There were not enough UART buses to route to every port so port C and the GPIO bank do not yet have a UART interface.
+We are planning on adding software UART support on those ports in the near future (or you can contribute!).

 ## USB Communication